Mayflower Trivia Quiz Questions with Answers

 A: 53, just over half; half of the crew died, as well.

-In the spring, they built huts ashore, and the passengers disembarked from the Mayflower on what date?
+, they built huts ashore, and the passengers disembarked from the Mayflower on what date?

 A: March 21, 1621.